magento/merchdocs/src/cms/page-builder-tutorial1-simple-page.md

 _Simple Page example_

 {:.bs-callout-info}
-This tutorial is updated to reflect recent changes to the Page Builder workspace in Magento 2.4.1.
-If you are using an earlier Magento Commerce release, use the Page Builder tutorials included in the [Magento 2.3 User Guide](https://docs.magento.com/user-guide/v2.3/cms/page-builder-learn.html).
+These tutorials are updated to reflect recent changes to the Page Builder workspace in the 2.4.1 release.
+If you are using an earlier Adobe Commerce release, use the Page Builder tutorials included in the [Commerce 2.3 User Guide](https://docs.magento.com/user-guide/v2.3/cms/page-builder-learn.html).

 ## Before you begin